onehashai/onehash-connect/templates/zerver/integrations/jira-plugin.md

    **Plugins > Other > Script Listeners**.

 4. In the **Add Listener** section, click on the **Custom Listener** option.
-Select the events you wish the Zulip integration to fire for, and the projects you wish Zulip to be notified for.
+Select the events you wish the Connect integration to fire for, and the projects you wish Connect to be notified for.

 5. In the **Name of groovy class** field, enter `org.zulip.jira.ZulipListener`.

-6. Click **Add Listener**, and Jira will now notify your Zulip of changes to your issues!
+6. Click **Add Listener**, and Jira will now notify your Connect of changes to your issues!
 Updates from Jira will be sent to the stream you've configured.